aisingapore/PeekingDuck/docs/source/tutorials/03_custom_nodes.rst

           show: ["fps"]
       - output.screen

-Now, do a ``peekingduck run`` and you should see a sample debug output like the one below:
+Now, do a :greenbox:`peekingduck run` and you should see a sample debug output like the one below:

 .. admonition:: Terminal Session